gvellut/jncep/namegen.md

 # namegen

 This functionality allows the renaming of output EPUB file names, as well as the EPUB title (since it appears in the EPUB reader interface) and folder name.

+There are 2 possibilities for overriding the defaults:

-A list of rules (to choose from a predefined list) are applied to transform the titles.
+- a mini-language with expressions that can be composed to determine a title, EPUB filename or folder name: A list of rules (to choose from a predefined list) are applied to transform the titles.
+The current version is missing some support for JNC Nina (will be added before release).

-It is not very well documented or tested so if you need something and you don't see how to do it, you can open an issue and I will try to help (or tell you it is not possible...)
-The version inside the master Github repo is missing some support for JNC Nina (will be added before release).

-## Note about JNC Nina

-Some functionalities (parsing and title generation) are not yet implemented outside English (ie for the main J-Novel Club website) so it is recommended not to use this functionnality with JNC Nina (or not use the rules that have issues with multilingual support).

-Full support will be added for the next version.
+- there is also support using a Python file (`.py`).
+You can create a `namegen.py` file with your own `to_title`, `to_filename`, and `to_folder` functions to customize the output.

+The second option may be easier for cutomizing so I would advise to use it instead of the mini-language.
+Possibly, you should be able to use ChatGPT or something like to generate what you want.

 ## Python-based Naming